officelearn/azure-docs.sv-se/articles/azure-monitor/app/console.md

             // before exit, flush the remaining data telemetryClient.Flush();

-            // flush is not blocking so wait a bit Task.Delay(5000).Wait();
+            // flush is not blocking when not using InMemoryChannel so wait a bit.
+There is an active issue regarding the need for `Sleep`/`Delay`
+            // which is tracked here: https://github.com/microsoft/ApplicationInsights-dotnet/issues/407
+            Task.Delay(5000).Wait();

         }